Chiazampythonclass/Chiazampythonclass/README.md

 - 👋 Hi, I’m Gift
-- 👀 I’m interested in becoming a better programmer to become proficient in my carreer to become a sys admin
+- 👀 I’m interested in becoming a better programmer.
-- 🌱 lets's learn python together
+- - 🌱 lets's learn python together
 - let's learn cybersecurity
 - lets learn networking
-- configure switches and routers
+- let's configure switches and routers
-- build networks.
+- let's build simple networks.
-- i'm here for all the good stuff.
+- I'm here for all the good stuff.
 - 💞️ I’m looking to collaborate on projects and security features